Residential Life and Housing Policies

 End Time

-The bar will stop serving at 12 a.m. at the latest or 30 minutes prior to the end of the event, regardless of the event ending time.
-Student events including alcohol will be no longer than four hours in duration.
+The bar will stop serving at the latest 30 minutes prior to the event's end, except events that end at 1 a.m., for which midnight will be the latest, the bar will serve alcohol.
+Student events including alcohol will be no longer than four hours in duration unless the Vice President for Student Engagement has granted an exception.

 Student Hosts